 Aside from the main beach (Playa Norte), there are lots of things to do on this small island.
 It is safe to walk around, but since the length of the island is about 4.5 miles, this can feel like a miserable journey on foot if you travel in the late summer when it is really hot.
 I would recommend renting a golf cart to see one side of the island at a time.
 Most tourists stay on the North side of the island, but the South side has sights to offer too.
 Below is a list of some diverse attractions a traveler might find enjoyable:

-- Punta Sur – This is the Southernmost point on the island and the BEST place to watch the sunrise.
+This is the Southernmost point on the island and the BEST place to watch the sunrise at Cliff of the Dawn.
 For a nominal fee (~$3 USD), the park warden will let you in to do the early self-guided hike that takes you down to see the art statues and also allows you down along the rocks for better viewing.
 The local policia patrol this area so do not be alarmed if you see armed soldiers in the parking lot in the mornings and such.
 The area is safe for walking and ideal for photography.